B-McDonnell/autopi/README.md

 # Usage instructions
 ## Setup
-There are two required setups steps.
-First, the Raspberry Pi must have its MAC address registered with the school so it can to the internet on `CSMwireless`.
+There are two required setup steps.
+First, the Raspberry Pi must have its MAC address registered with the school so it can connect to the internet on `CSMwireless`.
 Second, the Raspberry Pi must be registered with the IP/Status discovery system.
 This registration can only occur once the Raspberry Pi is connected to the network (i.e. has performed network registration).

 Custom networks can also be added to the Raspberry Pi.